lnrri3665421/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This includes understanding new programming paradigms, such as functional programming, reactive programming and asynchronous programming.

 To stay ahead of the curve, regularly read tech blogs, follow industry leaders and participate in online programming communities.
 Attending conferences and workshops is also a great way to expand your knowledge and network with other professionals in the field.
 Additionally, always be open to trying new things and experimenting with different technologies.
 By doing so, you' ll discover new techniques and approaches that can improve your programming skills and make you a more valuable asset to your team or organization.

+# 2024-02-25
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clear, concise code that's easy to read, understand, and maintain.
+Avoid unnecessary complexity; it often leads to bugs and makes your work harder for others to collaborate on.
+Remember that a program is not only executed by machines but also written and maintained by humans."

+"Also, 'Premature optimization is the root of all evil.' – Donald Knuth.
+Focus first on writing correct and readable code.
+Optimize only when necessary, after profiling and identifying real bottlenecks.
+Not everything that looks inefficient actually impacts performance significantly."

+Lastly, "Code is read much more often than it is written."
+This principle emphasizes the importance of readability and maintainability in software development.
+Writing clean, well-documented code saves time and effort in the long run.